gravitational/robotest/README.md

 a path to a local tarball for `vagrant`.
 The `installer_url` is optional and is only required for [Wizard mode](#wizard-mode).

 The `nodes` parameter specifies the total cluster capacity (e.g. the number of total nodes to provision).
-Note the `install_nodes` paramater in the global configuration section - this optional parameter specifies how many nodes to use for the initial installation and must be <= `nodes`.
-If not specified, it defaults to `nodes`.
+Note the `flavor_label` paramater in the global configuration section - this parameter specifies the actual installation flavor which determines the number of nodes used for installation.
+The selected flavor should not exceed the number of `nodes`.

 ## Creating infrastructure (bare metal tests)